Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

-\subsection{Financial system-level directional causal dynamics}
+This highlights both a strength and a limitation of the framework.
+The operator-based test is sensitive to any form of lagged second-order dependence, including confounded associations.
+When confounders can be identified and measured, conditional residualization provides a principled correction.
+When confounders are latent, the test should be interpreted as detecting directional dependence structure rather than interventional causal effects, consistent with the interpretational boundary stated in Remark~\ref{rem:scope}.

+The empirical application in the next subsection illustrates how these properties manifest in a high-dimensional financial system.

+\subsection{Financial System-Level Directional Causal Dynamics}

-This subsection presents the empirical implementation of the operator-theoretic framework introduced in Section~\ref{sec:framework}.
+This subsection presents the empirical implementation of the operator-theoretic framework introduced in Section~\ref{sec:framework} and the methodology of Section~\ref{sec:implementation}.
 The objective is to identify system-level, time-varying, and low-dimensional directional causal structure in a large multivariate financial system.
-Rather than estimating dense predictive networks or performing pairwise causal tests, the focus is on extracting statistically robust and interpretable directional organization at the system level.
+Rather than estimating dense predictive networks or performing pairwise causal tests, the focus is on extracting statistically robust and interpretable directional organization at the system level using the unified operator construction of Algorithm~\ref{alg:ocsc}.

+The main text reports the three diagnostics that directly validate the theoretical contributions: causal strength and episodic detection (validating the non-invariance criterion of Definition~\ref{def:ocsc} and the shift-based inference of Section~\ref{subsec:inference}), the joint phase structure of strength and dimensionality (validating the spectral distribution extension of Section~\ref{subsec:spectral_extension_core}), and hub turnover dynamics (validating operator-level monitoring against edge-based alternatives as predicted by Section~\ref{subsec:impossibility-quantitative}).
+Extended empirical analyses---including lag-level spectral validation, transmitter-receiver asymmetry, edge-level amplification, aggregation consistency, driver-to-driver network heatmaps, and macro hub regime interpretation---are reported in Supplement~\ref{app:empirical}.